ShengShuYan/ArbitrageDetector/README.md

 * **Status:** This is a known issue scheduled for resolution in the next iteration.

 ## AI Usage Declaration
-Portions of the overlap between different programming languages and implementation were assisted by AI tools.
-All logic and implementations have been manually reviewed and verified by the author.
+AI tools assisted in the **implementation of algorithms** and the **translation of logic between different programming languages**.
+All logic and code have been manually reviewed and verified by the author.